Section1: Data publication

 - Continuing to identify supported apprenticeship opportunities for individuals with additional learning needs, through linking with local colleges.

-- Looking to use Social Worker and Occupational Therapy apprenticeship standards.
+- Continued development of Social Worker and Occupational Therapy apprenticeship cohorts.

-- Continuing to engage with organisations in our supply chain (particularly those, such as Adults and Children’s services, who support the most vulnerable in society) to seek expressions of interest to receive funds for apprenticeships via levy transfer.
+- Continuing to engage with organisations in our supply chain (particularly through our links with Proud to Care and Early Years) to seek expressions of interest to receive funds for apprenticeships via levy transfer.
+Continuing to explore ways our levy transfers can make a difference to Devon.

 - Engaging with schools to promote apprenticeships and what is available, through more communications and actioning the recommendations from the LGA report.